Cr1ms3nRav3n7/Keyboard-Configs/vial-firmware/README.md

 ## Fourier

-Vial firmware is too large, compile via firmware and sideload the vial.json to edit in via
+Vial firmware is too large, compile via firmware and sideload the vial.json to edit in vial